 Less than 50 km from Stockholm, Sigtuna is ideal for a day trip from the capital.
 It is the oldest town in Sweden, founded in AD 980, and until the 13th century it was one of the most important cities in the country.
 Today it is small, and its importance has waned, but there is still plenty for visitors to see, including old houses, historic churches, and lots of rune stones.

-What to See in Sigtuna
+What To See In Sigtuna

 It is this street that attracts tourists, with its old wooden shops and houses painted in different colours.
 The very early buildings are long gone, most of the current ones dating from the 18th century or later.
 However it was fascinating to stop and read the numerous information plaques showing the history of the buildings and the people who lived and worked in them.

-Churches and Rune Stones
+Churches And Rune Stones

-Theronly church that survived was St Mary’s.
+The only church that survived was St Mary’s.
 This was originally a monastic foundation but at the time of the Reformation the monastery was destroyed and St Mary’s became a parish church.
 Look out for the 14th century wall paintings and the font, which is older than the church itself.
 Just outside the churchyard you can see the monastery herb garden.

 Then there are the Viking rune stones.
 I picked up a leaflet in the tourist office on Stora gatan and followed the Sigtuna Rune Stone Walk.
 This took me around the town centre and along the Procession Road.
 But what are rune stones and what were they for?
 Read more about them here…

 I travelled by pendolino train as far as Mastra, and then took the bus to Sigtuna (I used my Stockholm SL travel card for the whole journey).
 In the summer you can also travel by boat from central Stockholm.